7 Reasons You Should Take a Vacation

 When it comes to running your small business, there’s always something to do.
 So, you can probably think of a thousand reasons not to take a vacation.
 But, your company can’t afford for you not to take one every now and then.
 If you don’t believe us, keep reading to learn seven reasons you should take a vacation.

 When you work constantly, you’ll start to slow down and become less productive.
 Eventually, you’ll begin to deliver low-quality work, which will only stress you out.
 By taking a vacation, you can step back from your business and come back more productive and less stressed than before.

 Read also: 8 Tips for Preventing Burnout in Your Small Business

 Stress can take a toll on your health.
-Vacations lower your anxiety, heart rate, and blood pressure.
-By taking vacations, you’ll lower your risk of stress-induced heart disease.
+But, vacations can lower your anxiety, heart rate, and blood pressure.
+Furthermore, by taking a break, you’ll reduce your risk of stress-induced heart disease.

-You’ll come back from vacation with renewed energy and a fresh perspective so you can better tackle problems.
-Your vacation will give you time to mull over problems your business has faced and think about what you’ve accomplished during the past year.
-When you come back, you’ll have new ideas about how to diminish those problems and how to grow in the year to come.
+When you come back from some time away from the office, you’ll have renewed energy and a fresh perspective.
+When you come back, you’ll have new ideas about how to diminish existing problems and how to grow your business in the future.

-When you’re relaxed, your brain focuses on essential, boring tasks.
-Even when you’re lying on the beach, your brain will be working on skills you’ve learned recently.
-You’ll have time to process new information.
-Even though you’re not working, you’ll come back in tiptop shape.
+When you’re relaxed, you can better focus on essential, tedious tasks.
+Even when you’re lying on the beach, your brain will be working on skills you’ve learned recently, so you’ll have time to process any new information you’ve encountered recently.

-Your company is your baby, and it can be hard to let go of some aspects of it.
-When you leave the office, you’ll be forced to delegate some of your responsibilities to your employees.
-Your employees will gain new confidence, improve their skills, and know that you trust them.
+You built your company from the ground up, so it can be challenging to let go of some aspects of it.
+But, by getting out of the office for a bit, you’ll be forced to delegate some of your responsibilities to your staff.
+They’ll gain confidence, improve their skills, and know that you trust them.